If your plans change and you do not plan to attend the University of Oregon, please send an email to the Office of Admissions at email@example.com.

 - Review your I-20 for accuracy, sign and date.
 Your name and birthdate should match your passport.
 If corrections are necessary, email a copy of your passport to the UO SEVIS Manager at firstname.lastname@example.org.

-- The I-20 Program State Date coincides with the start of International Student Orientation.
+- The I-20 Program State Date coincides with the start of classes.
 You must enter the U.S. before the I-20 program start date.
 If your arrival is delayed, please contact International Student & Scholar Services at email@example.com.